BinarSkugga/Skugga/README.md

 There are multiple thing to cover here.
 Firstly how the server build the url.
 In your configuration, you can set the property 'server.root' to start every url with a prefix.
 This prefix is followed by the value of the controller annotation.
 So in this case with a root of /api/ the url would be '/api/meta'.

+Secondly, you can see that both methods are GET as specified with Get annotation.
+When no value is specified to the Get or Post annotation, the name of the method is automatically use to map a url.
+So to ping, you would go to '/api/meta/ping'.
+If the method name contains an underscore, it is replaced with a forward slash.

+Next, you can see the Post method.
+The post annotation works the same as the get.
+The only difference with a post method is that the first argument of the method need to ALWAYS be the body.
+Following arguments can be followed by path params.

 ## Add filters
 To add filters, you'll need to first tell the server where you store your filter classes.
 This package can be